atbradley/atbradley/README.md

 # Adam T. Bradley

 Currently a Web Programmer at [Safety Insurance](https://www.safetyinsurance.com/), where I'm largely involved in integrating our billing servicer's API with our customer- and agent-facing systems.
+I've also been researching uses for LLM technologies there.

 Formerly at Brown University Library, where I worked on
 * Brown's Online Course Reserves Application.